Subsono1/Serendipitous/README.md

 #### MVP
-1.will use an API to get data from a library of music and moves.
+- Will use an API to get data from a library of music and movies.
-2.will start by developing phone first
+- Will start by developing phone first.
-3.clicking on the first button will create a random return of a song, clicking a second button will create a random return of a movie. will return image, information and links to resources.
+- Clicking on the first button will create a random return of a song, clicking a second button will create a random return of a movie. will return image, information and links to resources.
-4.a second page will add a general search for movies or songs with it's information.
+- A second page will add a general search for movies or songs with it's information.

 #### PostMVP
+- Monitor traffic of users.
+- Create a database to store feedbacks
+- Link to different social-media websites.

 ## Project Schedule